East Coast

 Winter in Acadia

-Winter comes early to the Maine coast and expect winter-like weather starting around November 1 through mid April.
+Winter comes early to the Maine coast, and expect winter-like weather starting around November 1 through mid-April.
 Seasonal road closures start around December 1.
-Acadia offers winter sports like cross country skiing with about 60 inches of snow over the season.
+Acadia offers winter sports like cross-country skiing, with about 60 inches of snow over the season.
 Temperatures range from zero to 30s Fahrenheit so expect freezing weather.

 Acadia National Park is open and offers lots of winter recreation options.
 For up-to-date information, consult the NPS winter page.